 (Shimoura, Imai, Yamaguchi lab.)

-When a nucleon is poked by a nuclear reaction, rotational or vibrational motion is induced.
-The phenomena is called as a collactive motion, which reflects properties of the nucleus such as stiffness.
-The collective motion is one of the main topics in the nuclear physics.
-We are studying a new phase of nucleus and new collective motions induced by a correlation by employing the radioactive ion beam.
+When a nucleus is poked by a nuclear reaction, rotational or vibrational motions can be induced.
+The phenomena are called as collactive motions, which reflect properties of the properties of nucleus such as stiffness.
+The collective motion is one of the main topics in nuclear physics.
+We are studying new phases of nucleus and new collective motions induced by radioactive ion beams.
 (Yako lab.)